oatnog/python-course/src/morea/2flask/experience-howzit.md

 ### "Hello World" on the Web

 An experiential learning opportunity.
-Here's the simplest Flask web application:
+Here's our simple Flask web application with the addition of some lists:

 {% highlight python linenos %}